cvut/javascript/README.md

 ### Variables

-Always declare variables in a consistent manner, and at the top of their scope.
+Declare variables where you need them, but place them in a reasonable place (e.g. not inside conditions).

 Keeping variable declarations to _one per line is encouraged_.
 Always use one `const`, `let` or `var` statement for each assignment.

 ##### Bad